silverbios/cs-mikrotik-bouncer-alt/README.md

 Copy the API key printed.
 You **WILL NOT** be able the get it again.
 Paste this API key as the value for bouncer environment variable `CROWDSEC_BOUNCER_API_KEY`

-Adjust other variables in .env file as needed, especially host to Mikrotik device and CrowdSec endpoint.
+Adjust other variables in .env file as needed, especially host to MikroTik device and CrowdSec endpoint.
 See section below.

 ### Run the app